In Nueva Guadalupe, El Salvador, these teens don’t sleep in – they are up with the roosters – literally.

 A guide for communities with sponsored children

 While participants in Youth Ready are not sponsored children, the programming approach has been so successful in empowering youth to transition effectively into adulthood, that Area Development Programs across El Salvador and Honduras have begun modeling their own projects after it.
+And with the upcoming expansion into five more countries thanks to support from the Barrett Family Foundation, thousands more vulnerable youth will be reached.

 All photos by Paul Bettings